Provider Soldiers conduct port to fort operations

 |Downloads:

-This work, Provider Soldiers conduct port to fort operations [Image 3 of 3], by SSG Joel Salgado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Provider Soldiers conduct port to fort operations, by SSG Joel Salgado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT